qiuosier/Virgo/README.md

 There are four major components in this package: Data Source, Stock, Indicator, and Strategy.

 ## Data Source
 This package relies on external source to provide market data.
 The `DataSourceInterface` acts as a layer between the data source and the `Stock` class.
 The `DataSourceInterface` is intended to provide a unified interface for accessing market data from different data source.
-A subclass should be implemented for each data source.
+A sub-class should be implemented for each data source.

+### Data Source Interface
+Each sub-class should implement two abstract methods:
+* `get_daily_series()`, to get the daily series data.
+* `get_intraday_series()`, to get the intra-day data.

+The data source interface provides a `get_stock()` method to obtain a `Stock` instance.

 ### Alpha Vantage
 Alpha Vantage provides web API for stock data and more.